-Online Ballot Access allows all registered voters and voters with disabilities to access their specific ballot from home using the internet.
+Online Ballot Access allows all registered voters to access their specific ballot from home using the internet.
 It's compatible with accessibility software, utilizes closed captioning and allows for navigation without the use of a mouse.

 AVUs are available at the Elections Division office 18 days prior to an election.